Roger Clarke's Web-Site

 King & He's categorisation is helpful, but it involves a switch from largely textual source-materials in the first three categories to wholly quantitative source-materials in the fourth.

-More usefully still, three approaches are distinguished by Hsieh & Shannon (2005):
+More usefully still, three approaches are distinguished by Hsieh & Shannon (2005).
+These are examined in the following sub-sections.

 In this approach, "coding categories are derived directly from the text data".
 The approach is effective when used "to describe a phenomenon [particularly] when existing theory or research literature on a phenomenon is limited" (p.1279).
 In such preliminary research, it is normal to allow "the categories and names for categories to flow from the data".